‘The Elder Scrolls Online’ Player Housing Costs Revealed On PTS, Upcoming Crown Store Items Also Detailed

 Of course, new Crown Store items and the introduction of player housing are just a few of features coming to The Elder Scrolls Online.
 As the Inquisitr reported, PvP is being addressed in the coming months.
 Players will have new items to buy with their Alliance Points, area-of-effect damage is being tuned in PvP, and other notable bugs are being addressed in The Elder Scrolls Online.

-[Image by Bethesda]
+[Featured Image by Bethesda]